cchitsiang/awesome-stars/topics.md

 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps
 - [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗
-- [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
+- [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON, YAML and TBLN.
 Can output to various formats.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D